VedVishvam/IoskeleyMono-Nerd/README.md

 ![Ioskeley Mono Cover](assets/SocialPreview.png)

+Forked it just to add some nerd fonts into the thing.

 The goal of this project is to configure the [Iosevka](https://github.com/be5invis/Iosevka) typeface to mimic the look and feel of **Berkeley Mono** as closely as possible.

 It uses Iosevka's extensive build options to select character variants that replicate the distinct aesthetic of Berkeley Mono, creating a free, open-source alternative for fans of that particular style.